Kit de Waal

 Polly was our novel runner up in 2018 with The Illustrated Child.
 She has cystic fibrosis and has created bursaries for writers who are disabled or living with a long term illness.
 “I know how hard it can be.
 Add in the cost and it feels like an uphill struggle.
 I was lucky enough to be given opportunities, and I want to pay this forward.”

-The Illustrated Child is published this year in the UK and US.
+The Illustrated Child was published in 2020 in the UK and US.